mosco98/payqart-assessement-client/README.md

 # Tachnical assessment test for PayQart

-Simple technical implementation of a web page mockup
+Simple technical implementation of a web page mockup of a user pre-approval process

 ## Tools used
 - React